Thanksgiving is a great holiday because of its cultural, religious and political heritage, and that political heritage should not be forgotten.

 Thanksgiving became legally established as the fourth Thursday in November in 1941.

 The holiday has more significance than turkey and football; the political history of Thanksgiving shows it was established for Americans to be thankful to God for blessings given to the nation.
-This Thanksgiving follow the example of Lincoln and Washington and give thanks for national blessings such as the peace, prosperity and liberty that this nation enjoys.
+Give thanks this Thanksgiving for our national blessings.

 Adapted from the writing of Dr. Michael Coulter, chair and professor of political science and humanities at Grove City College in Grove City, Pa.